 As trial, litigation and appellate counsel, Mr. Pulgram brings 30 years of courtroom experience to bear for his clients.
 This includes successful trials to verdict in commercial, IP and employment cases in state and federal courts and arbitrations; winning oral arguments in the Courts of Appeal; and negotiation skills honed in the evolving world of emerging technologies.

 Since moving to Fenwick & West in 2000, Mr. Pulgram has focused on the firm's sweet spot—advocacy for technology companies—while representing traditional consumer and media companies as well.
 As co-chair of the firm’s copyright litigation and chair of its commercial litigation groups, his practice takes on a wide array of issues.
 In the IP space, he litigates for both copyright owners and the creators of new technologies that use copyrighted content, and handles trademark, trade dress, trade secret, patent, right of publicity, invasion of privacy and defamation matters.
 In business litigation, focuses include class action cases involving false advertising, unfair competition, product defect, and privacy and data security issues, as well as disputes over contracts, commercial transactions and other business torts.

 Mr. Pulgram has been named one of the top 75 IP lawyers in California.
 He won the Copyright Case of the Year in 2012 (as chosen by Managing Intellectual Property).
 He has consistently been recognized by Best Lawyers in America in both Intellectual Property and Commercial Litigation; as an “IP Star”; and a “Superlawyer of Northern California.”
 Legal 500 recently recommended him as a "strong litigator with very sound business sensibilities and obvious commitment to the best interests of clients."

-Since 1997, Mr. Pulgram has been a leader of the American Bar Association's Section of Litigation, a group of over 50,000 litigators, where he is currently Vice Chair and scheduled to become Chair for 2016-17.
+Since 1997, Mr. Pulgram has been a leader of the American Bar Association's Section of Litigation, a group of over 50,000 litigators, where he is currently Chair Elect and scheduled to become Chair for 2016-17.
 Prior positions include service on the Executive Committee as Budget Officer, and as chair and member of numerous task forces and committees, including its Federal Practice Task Force and Task Force on Independence of the Judiciary.